Skip to main content

 Our residency program provides an intensive, one-year experience combining clinical and didactic learning opportunities.
 The foundation of the program is over 200 hours of one-on-one clinical mentoring with expert clinicians at MossRehab.
 This occurs concurrently with clinical practice as a treating therapist: residents move through several clinical rotations within the programs offered at Moss.
-The resident will also receive 150 hours of instruction based on the APTA’s Neurologic Description of Specialty Practice curriculum.
-Additional components include structured learning opportunities in areas related to clinical practice, teaching and research and scientific inquiry.
+The resident will also receive >150 hours of instruction based on the APTA’s Neurologic Description of Specialty Practice.
+Additional components include structured learning opportunities in areas related to clinical practice, teaching and scientific inquiry.

 Why choose the Moss Neurologic Residency Program?

 As the oldest neurologic physical therapy residency program in the country, Moss’ residency program draws upon a wealth of experience.

 Several of our previous residency graduates continue to work at Moss and are involved with the program.
 Moss has a cadre of experienced physical therapists with neurologic specialty certification (NCS) working in its main facility, many of which are mentors or lecture within the residency program.
 In addition to the formal mentoring that is a central aspect of the residency program, Moss provides a dynamic clinical environment fostering collaboration among physical therapists and those from other disciplines on the clinical team.